tinyvision-ai-inc/pico-ice/Docs/pmods.md

 ## Pmod in the pico-ice

+Here is an [example of how to solder](/getting_started.html#soldering-the-pmods) the Pmod connectors.

 There are 4 Pmod connectors in the pico-ice, numbered clockwise from 1 to 4 starting from the USB connector.

 - 2 connected ot the iCE40